Tobenna-Etiaba/osTicket-Configuration/README.md

  - Gmail

 <h2>Operating Systems Used</h2>

  - Windows 10 Pro (22H2)

 <h2>The Platforms Of osTicket</h2>

 - OsTicket comes with the front-end and the back-end.
-The front-end is where users can create help tickets, while the back end is where all the configuration and work gets done.
+The front-end is where users can create help tickets, while the back end is where all the configuration and work get done.

 THE BACKEND

 <img width="1703" alt="Screenshot 2025-02-03 at 22 30 08" src="https://github.com/user-attachments/assets/6e76c4b0-3e03-479e-9ecb-2d8be7c6b5d7" />

 THE FRONTEND

 <img width="904" alt="Screenshot 2025-02-03 at 22 33 05" src="https://github.com/user-attachments/assets/eb14d70b-36f6-442d-a5d3-c30cfaefaf15" />

 <h2>THE AGENT & ADMIN PANELS</h2>